Parrot Health

 Preventive Measures:

-• Quarantine new birds: Isolate new birds from existing pets for at least 30 days.
+Quarantine new birds: Isolate new birds from other pets for a minimum of 30 days.

-• Practice good hygiene: Wash your hands thoroughly after handling your parrot or its belongings.
+Practice good hygiene: Wash your hands thoroughly after contact with your parrot or its belongings.

-• Maintain a clean environment: Keep your parrot’s cage and surroundings clean and sanitized.
+Maintain cleanliness: Keep your parrot’s cage and surrounding areas clean and sanitized.

-By following these guidelines and providing your parrot with the best possible care, you can help ensure they live a long, healthy, and happy life.
+By following the guidelines above and giving your parrot the best of care, you can help them live a long, healthy, and happy life.

 You cannot copy content of this page